Chapter 9. Connection Points

 event sink but is actually to the client itself.

-methods and the Invoke
+support the IUnknown methods and the Invoke method.

 1STDMETHOD(GetTypeInfoCount)(UINT*)